 We learned about Butler Lab after our daughters started attending St Mary's Child Center which is also a Reggio Emilia style learning environment.
 We love the philosophy of the school which allows kids to learn in their own personalized way but working together in cooperation.
 The project the kids come up with are amazing.
 Since this is a newer school it just had its first round of ISTEP takers and that has affected the schools rating.
 It is an outstanding school and hopefully the rating will match the quality soon.

 IPS/Butler University Laboratory School 60 is a public elementary school in Indianapolis.
-The principal of IPS/Butler University Laboratory School 60 is Ronald Smith and can be contacted at email@example.com.
-353 students go to IPS/Butler University Laboratory School 60 and are mostly Multiracial; Hispanic; and White, non-Hispanic.
-3% of the IPS/Butler University Laboratory School 60 students are "limited in English proficiency."
-50% of the 353 students here have subsidized lunches.
+The principal of IPS/Butler University Laboratory School 60 is Ronald Smith, whose e-mail is email@example.com.
+353 students attend IPS/Butler University Laboratory School 60 and identify as Multiracial; Hispanic; and White, non-Hispanic.
+3% of the IPS/Butler University Laboratory School 60 students have "limited English proficiency."
+50% of the 353 students here are paying reduced lunch prices.
 The ratio of students to teachers at IPS/Butler University Laboratory School 60 is 15:1.
 St. Richard's Episcopal School is one of the nearest elementary schools.

 |American Indian/Alaskan Native||0%||0.1%|